 Generally, to deliver such a project the Purrweb team needs three months — it’s our USP. 🙂 It took us more with Pad since we hadn’t agreed on development.
 I mean, initially, we were to deal with UI/UX design, that’s it.
 Later on, when we decided to work together on the development too, which is, of course, a huge bunch of work, we went into high gear and almost hit our standard timelines.

 Let’s go back to Pad.
 The client planned to attract some users and show the investors that the product is sought-after (thus, regain respect and earn trust).
 If went off flawlessly, he could receive another tranche of investments, set marketing, and complete the MVP.

 For the client, the Real Estate app we developed is a perfect opportunity to enter a new negotiation stage with the investors.
 And he is extremely happy about this fact.

 Although the app was submitted by the App Store and Google Play, it hasn’t been released yet — the client waits for the moment.
 Once we finish the landing page, however, we’ll push on the longed-for button.

-The bottom line: do not give up — even if you run out of money, have poor results, and capitulated teammates.
-Your project can always be presented from an advantageous angle.
+The bottom line: do not give up — even if you run out of money, have poor results — your projects can always be presented from an advantageous angle.

 P.S.
 When moving to the UK, don’t forget to download Pad!
-The app will for sure be available on the stores.
+The app will for sure be available in the stores.